DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 Hexadecimal values: 0x8, 0xF, 0x10, 0x7F, 0x80, 0xFF

 ##Keywords
-Keywords are not case sensitive.
-LABEL, label, and Label as equivalent.
+Keywords are not case sensitive. `LABEL`, `label`, and `Label` are equivalent.

 The complete list of keywords are:

-`ADD, ADDRESSIN, BITSHIFT, FROM, GOTO, HALT, IF, ISZERO, LABEL, LEFT, LET, NOTZERO, RIGHT, SUBTRACT, SYSCALL, TO, VALUEIN`
+`ADD, ADDRESSIN, BITSHIFT, BYTES, FROM, GOTO, HALT, IF, ISZERO, LABEL, LEFT, LET, NOTZERO, RIGHT, SUBTRACT, SYSCALL, TO, VALUEIN`

 ##Variables
 The first three bytes of memory serve as registers for operations and are referred to as `A`, `B`, and `X`.
 Those names are used in KBlang to read and write values to these locations.
 These are the only variables used in the language.

 ##Convenience Mnemonic Names
 Three convenience names are defined.
-These may be used with the `MEMCOPY` statement.
+These may be used with the `MEMCOPY` and `VALUEIN` statement.
+The mnemonic names are not case sensitive.

-`DISPLAY` represents the memory location (0200) for setting the LEDs
+`DISPLAY` represents the memory location (0200) for controlling the data LEDs

 `INPUT` represents the memory location (0377) for reading the button input value